salemba/s6s/README.md

 s6s is designed with a Docker-first approach.
 The repository includes optimized Dockerfiles for each service.
 It is fully compatible with container orchestration platforms such as Kubernetes, AWS App Runner, and AWS Amplify.

 For production deployments, ensure that the `ENCRYPTION_KEY` environment variable is set securely and backed up, as losing this key will render all stored credentials unrecoverable.

+## Contributors
+Thanks to Leopold and Robert for the hints.